SamerJurdi/Portfolio/README.md

 ### E-commerce Module

 Once logged in, you will be allowed to purchase products, gain points in your wallet and review transaction history.
--Log in
+ - Log in
--Find a package you like
+ - Find a package you like
--Buy Now
+ - Buy Now
--Pay (Demo: Test success and failure cases)
+ - Pay (Demo: Test success and failure cases)
--Review order history
+ - Review order history

 ### Auction Module